gweebg/gweebg/README.md

-Hello 👋, I'm Guilherme, a software engineering student at University of Minho in Portugal.
+Hello 👋, I'm Guilherme, a software engineering master's student at University of Minho in Portugal.